- Anywhere we find petroleum, we’re looking at an area that was under the ocean millions of years ago.

 Oil can be pumped on land or from under the ocean floor

-Location of US Oil Wells matches ancient sea
+Location of US Oil Wells matches the ancient sea

 Liquid petroleum can transported in pipes over long distances as well as in trucks, trains and ships.